ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 involved servers.
 Trying to achieve consensus on each transaction between different clusters is usually unrealistic, especially considering geographic latency.

+{WARNING: }
+If multiple clusters are set to modify the same document and then replicate it to each other, there will likely be frequent conflicts.
+{WARNING/}

 One way to ensure consistency between clusters is if [documents created in each cluster are owned and operated only by that cluster](../../../server/ongoing-tasks/external-replication#maintaining-consistency-boundaries-between-clusters).
 This means that different clusters should not share compare-exchange items because they don't manage the same documents.
 For example, "NYC-Orders123-B" is a different document than "LDN-Orders123-B".
-To prevent conflicts and model an efficient system, each document should only be written on by the cluster that made it.
+To prevent conflicts and model an efficient system, each document should only be modified by the cluster that made it.
 You can replicate or ETL to another cluster for record-keeping or data analysis.

-The rule of thumb for documents created by another cluster - you can look, but don't touch.
+**The rule of thumb for documents created by another cluster - you can look, but don't touch.**

 {PANEL/}